Muhamadadeel/Asta-Md/README.md

 ## Contributing

 We welcome contributions from the community!

-To contribute:
+To contribute, please follow the guidelines provided [here](https://github.com/Astropeda/Asta-Md/blob/main/CONTRIBUTING.md):

 1. Fork the repository.
-2. Create a new branch with your feature or bug fix.
+2. Create a new branch with your feature or bugfix.
 3. Make your changes and commit them with clear messages.
 4. Push your branch and open a Pull Request.